 QRxPharma Limited (Company) and the board are committed to achieving and demonstrating the highest standards of corporate governance.
 The board guides and monitors the Group's s activities on behalf of shareholders.
-In developing policies and setting standards the board considers the Australian Securities Exchange (ASX) Corporate Governance Principles and Recommendations (3rd Edition).
+In developing policies and setting standards, the board considers the Australian Securities Exchange (ASX) Corporate Governance Principles and Recommendations (3rd Edition).
 The Company and its controlled entities together are referred to as the Group in this statement.

-On 11 July 2014 the board was reduced to two non- executive directors and with no executive directors.
-With the decision of 14 August 2014 to discontinue the development of the Company's principal asset, the board considered it prudent not to pursue the appointment of any additional director(s) until it had explored all strategic alternatives for the Group and its assets.
-On 22 May 2015 the board after due consideration of the Company's circumstances render its ongoing solvency unlikely and that the best possible interests of shareholders could be achieved by placing the Company into Voluntary Administration with management and control of the Company being vested in Timothy Heesh and Amanda Lott as Joint and Several Administrators (Administrators) to the Company.
-On 22 May 2015 and immediately prior to the appointment of the Administrators, the ASX suspended the Company from quotation pending the appointment of at least one additional director to comply with Section 201A(2) of the Corporations Act 2001.
+During the 2015 financial year, the board was reduced to two non- executive directors and with no executive directors.
+With the decision during that financial year to discontinue the development of the Company's principal asset, the board considered it prudent not to pursue the appointment of any additional director(s) until it had explored all strategic alternatives for the Group and its assets.
+With the board placing the Company into Voluntary Administration on 22 May 2015 the management and control of the Company vested in Timothy Heesh and Amanda Lott as Joint and Several Administrators (Administrators) to the Company.
+This situation prevailed until a Deed of Company Arrangement was wholly effectuated on 23 December 2015, returning the management and control of the Company to the board.
+The Company has been suspended from quotation on the ASX since 22 May 2015.

-During the year the Group significantly reduced its headcount with only one senior executive role, being the Chief Financial Officer (CFO) / Company Secretary remaining at 30 June 2015.
-As part of the headcount reduction the services of Edward M Rudnic the Chief Executive Officer (CEO) were terminated on 16 January 2015 and the role remains vacant.
+During the 2015 financial year, the Group significantly reduced its headcount with only one senior executive role, being the Chief Financial Officer (CFO) / Company Secretary remaining at 30 June 2015 and this situation has continued through to 30 June 2016.
+As part of the headcount reduction, the office of Chief Executive Officer (CEO) has been vacant since 16 January 2015.
+The CFO received notice of his termination on 19 May 2016 with his employment to cease on 19 August 2016.

 A description of the Group's main corporate governance practices is set out below.
-All these practices, unless otherwise stated, were in place though to the appointment of the Administrator.
-Given the above circumstances the Group could not fully comply with all aspects of the ASX Corporate Governance Principles and Recommendations - 3rd Edition (Principles) through to the appointment of the Administrator.
+Given the above circumstances, the Group could not fully comply with all aspects of the ASX Corporate Governance Principles and Recommendations - 3rd Edition (Principles) through the 2016 financial year.